Averell67/averell-farcaster-mini-app/README.md

 You also discovered the key capabilities of Mini Apps and how you can use the [Monad Farcaster MiniApp Template](https://github.com/monad-developers/monad-miniapp-template) to build your own.

 For more details, check out the official Mini App documentation [here](https://miniapps.farcaster.xyz/).

+---

+## 🧩 Contributing

+Contributions are welcome!
+If you'd like to improve the template, fix a bug, or add a new example, follow these steps:

+1. Fork this repository
+2. Create a new branch (`git checkout -b feature/my-improvement`)
+3. Commit your changes (`git commit -m 'Add my improvement'`)
+4. Push to your branch (`git push origin feature/my-improvement`)
+5. Open a Pull Request 🚀

+We review all PRs as fast as possible!

+---

+## 💬 Support

+If you encounter any issues or have questions about building your Farcaster MiniApp, feel free to:

+- Open an issue on this repository
+- Reach out on Farcaster
+- Check the [official MiniApp documentation](https://miniapps.farcaster.xyz/) for guidance

+Built with ❤️ by the community.